Navigation [hide]

 Roof Estimating 101: How to Estimate a Roofing Job

-Per square bidding is costing you money!
 We can’t say that enough.
-Everyone knows that low bids mean lots of jobs with low profits, and high bids mean lost jobs.
-Roof Estimating 101: How to Estimate a Roofing Job will help you provide the most accurate bid possible on every project.
+Everyone knows that low bids mean lots of jobs with low profits, and high bids mean lost roofing jobs.
+Roof Estimating 101: How to Estimate a Roofing Job will help you provide the most accurate bid possible on every roofing project.

+Yes, grouping some items together is okay, but all variables should be accounted for, even things like overhead for worker’s compensation.
 We often hear from roofers that they just want to keep estimating simple.
 That’s completely understandable, and even better, it’s possible.

 Step 1: Do Your Roofing Pre-Check